ypapax/quiz/README.md

     }
   }
 ```
 3. After every append to `subWords`, check if the slice has length more than 1 and try to build the current `compoundWordCandidate` from `subWords` using method `getCompoundParts`.
 If it returns positive length slice, that's it.
-Current `compoundWordCandidate` is the result of the program.
-It contains of `validParts`.
+Current `compoundWordCandidate` is the result of the program - the longest compound word.
+It consists of `validParts`.

 ### `getCompoundParts` algorithm
-Function `func getCompoundParts(wholeWord string, parts []string) (validParts []string)`.
-It cut off begin and end of `wholeWord` reducing number of `parts` by 2 and calls itself with shorter `wholeWord` and lower length `parts` until has trivial cases when `parts` length is one or two.
+Function `func getCompoundParts(wholeWord string, parts []string) (validParts []string)` cuts off beginning and end of `wholeWord` reducing number of possible `parts` by 2 and calls itself with shorter `wholeWord` and lower length `parts` until has trivial cases when `parts` length is one or two.

 # Solution author
 Maxim Yefremov [upwork profile](https://www.upwork.com/o/profiles/users/_~012ca70e652c74ed7c/)